Shreya-Desai-2279/Shreya_Desai_Final_Project/README.md

 Notes
 The project is set up using Git and GitHub for version control.
 Further development will include implementing user interfaces for product listings, shopping cart, and checkout.

+WEEK-2

+1. In this week I have added the functionality of displaying products on the homepage.
+2. Also added the function of showing products on the basis of categories.
+3. Showing product descripiton upon selecting the product.
+4. Implement add to cart, remove from cart, and adjust quantity functionalities.

+STEPS TO SETUP AND RUN
+1. Unzip the project and then change directory from the terminal to backend.
+2. Then run the command "npm init".
+3. Afterwards, change directory to frontend.
+4. Then run the command "npm init".
+5. Then run command "npm start" to start the frontend.
+6. change agein change directory to backend and run command "npm run server".

+WEEK-3

+1. In this week I have added the functionality of a simple checkout page.
+2. Also added the function of creating order summary.
+3. Showing admin login granting permission to add, read, update and delete the products.
+4. Implement admin dashboard as well to showcase all the product to be displayed on the homepage.

+STEPS TO SETUP AND RUN
+1. Unzip the project and then change directory from the terminal to backend.
+2. Then run the command "npm init".
+3. Afterwards, change directory to frontend.
+4. Then run the command "npm init".
+5. Then run command "npm start" to start the frontend.
+6. change agein change directory to backend and run command "npm run server".